neilenns/MobiFlight-Connector/src/MobiFlightConnector/frontend/README.md

 ![Screenshot of the Reopen in Container dialog from VSCode](docs/images/reopen-in-container.png)

 The first time takes a few minutes to configure while the necessary images are downloaded and dependencies install.
-After the container opens VSCode may warning about an auto-configured task to run.
-Accept the task, and the frontend will start.
+To run the frontend, type `npm run dev` in a terminal window.

 The frontend is served at `http://localhost:5173`.